MikeFindsThings/canvas-enhancement-suite/README.md

                   | -- Module 3
                          | -- file 4```
   - Downloading calendar
-    - exporting to Google and Outlook
+    - exporting to Google and Outlook (I have learned that it is already a feature in Canvas.
+To clarify: this will add due dates to your personal calandar rather than the Canvas one that can get rather "busy".)
     - exporting summery of due dates in text format